MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-storage-path.md

 You may need to provide the storage path for the image store for VM images and a cloud store for configuration files.
 The storage paths should point to cluster shared volumes that can be accessed by all the servers on your cluster.
 We recommend that you create a separate cluster shared volume for storing the VM images.

 The available space in the cluster shared volume determines the size of the store available at the storage path.
-For example, if the storage path is `C:\ClusterStorage\Volume01` and the `volume01` is 4 TB, then the size of the storage path is the available space on `Volume01`.
+For example, if the storage path is `C:\ClusterStorage\Volume01` and the `volume01` is 4 TB, then the size of the storage path is the available space (out of the 4TB) on `Volume01`.

 ## Prerequisites